Automorphisms of graph products of groups and acylindrical hyperbolicity: Step 4: Fixed point property on real trees

 The strategy is to apply Corollary \ref{cor:NormalFree} in order to deduce from an action of our group on a real tree an action of a free subgroup with trivial stabilisers, and next to apply the following statement:

 \begin{lemma} Let $F$ be a finitely generated free group.
 There exists some $g \in F$ such that $F$ satisfies the property $\mathrm{F}\mathbb{R}(\{1\})$ relative to $\langle g \rangle$. \end{lemma}

-\begin{proof} According to \cite{MR2585579} (see also \cite{Solie, MR3367520, GuirardelLevittRandomSplit}), there exists some $g \in F$ such that $F$ does not split relative to $g$ over a cyclic subgroup.
-Moreover, if $F$ acts on a real tree with trivial arc-stabilisers and with $g$ as an elliptic isometry, then it follows from Rips' theory (see \cite[Corollary 5.2]{GuirardelRealTree} for a precise statement) that $F$ splits over a cyclic subgroup relative to $\langle g \rangle$.
-The desired conclusion follows. \end{proof}
+\begin{proof} If $F$ is cyclic, there is nothing to prove, so from now on we assume that $F$ has rank at least two.
+According to \cite{MR2585579} (see also \cite{Solie, MR3367520, GuirardelLevittRandomSplit}), there exists some $g \in F$ such that $F$ does not split relative to $g$ over a cyclic subgroup.
+Now, assume that $F$ acts on a real tree $T$ with trivial arc-stabilisers and with $g$ as an elliptic isometry.
+Without loss of generality, we assume that $F$ acts minimally on $T$.
+We claim that the hypotheses of \cite[Theorem 5.1]{GuirardelRealTree} hold.
+Indeed, the first assumption is an immediate consequence of the fact that arc-stabilisers are trivial; and the second assumption follows from \cite[Lemma~1.14]{GuirardelRealTree} and from the observation that $T$ has no unstable arc.
+Consequently, \cite[Corollary~5.2]{GuirardelRealTree} applies and show that either $T$ is a line or $F$ splits over a cyclic subgroup relative to $\langle g \rangle$.
+The former case cannot happen since otherwise there would exist a morphism $F \to \mathbb{R}$ with trivial kernel (since arc-stabilisers are trivial), contradicting the assumption that $F$ has rank at least two.
+Thus, the desired conclusion follows. \end{proof}

 \begin{proof}[Proof of Proposition \ref{prop:RelativeSplittingCollection}.]
 According to Corollary \ref{cor:NormalFree}, there exists an element $g \in G$ such that $\langle \langle g \rangle \rangle$ is a free subgroup of $G$ intersecting trivially every subgroup in $\mathcal{H}$.
 Set the subgroup